bartificer/programming-by-stealth/docs/pbs14.md

 pbs.say(a2.length);
 ```

-Back in the first instalment, I mentioned that in JavaScript, variables hold either a literal value (number, string, or boolean), or, a reference to an object.
-We’ve not looked at objects in any kind of detail yet, and we’re not going for some time yet, but, I do want to flag the fact that in JavaScript, arrays are implemented as objects.
+Back in the first instalment, I mentioned that in JavaScript, variables hold either a literal value (number, string, or boolean) or a reference to an object.
+We’ve not looked at objects in any kind of detail yet, and we’re not going for some time yet.
+However I do want to flag the fact that, in JavaScript, arrays are implemented as objects.
 This will become important later on in the series.

 ## Loops

 Loops allow a block of code to be repeated until a given condition is met.
-JavaScript supports a number of looping constructs, but we’re just going to focus on the two most common ones in this instalment – the `while` and `for` loops.
+JavaScript supports a number of looping constructs.
+We’re just going to focus on the two most common ones in this instalment – the `while` and `for` loops.

 ### `while` Loops